Algorithm for motivic Hilbert zeta function of some curve singularities: Introduction

-In section 7, we will treat specially the curve singularities of type $W_{8}$ (i.e. the curve singularities whose complete local rings are isomorphic to $\mathbb{C}[[t^{4}, t^{5}, t^{6}]]$).
-Y.Soma \cite{soma2015punctual} and M.Watari \cite{soma2014punctual} studied the geometry of punctual Hilbert of a plane curve singularities of type $A_{2k}$($k\geq 1$), $E_{6}$ and $E_{8}$.
-And recently, M. Watari computed the motivic Hilbert zeta function of such type curve singularities \cite{watari2024motivic}.
-We also can compute the motivic Hilbert zeta function of such specific type curve singularities differently by using \Cref{algorithm motivic}(See examples in \url{https://github.com/whaozhu/hilbert.})
+In Section~\ref{section Experimentation}, we focus on curve singularities of type $W_{8}$, i.e., those whose complete local rings are isomorphic to $\mathbb{C}[[t^{4}, t^{5}, t^{6}]]$.
+The geometry of punctual Hilbert schemes for certain ADE curve singularities (types $A_{2k}$ with $k\geq 1$, $E_6$, and $E_8$) has been studied by Y.~Soma \cite{soma2015punctual} and M.~Watari \cite{soma2014punctual}.
+More recently, Watari computed the motivic Hilbert zeta function for these types \cite{watari2024motivic}.
+Our Algorithm~\ref{algorithm motivic} provides an alternative way to compute the motivic Hilbert zeta function for such specific curve singularities (see examples at \url{https://github.com/whaozhu/motivic_hilbert}).